Washington Memorial Chapel

-Washington Memorial Chapel — located on Pennsylvania Route 23 in Valley Forge National Historical Park — is both a national memorial dedicated to General George Washington and an active Episcopal parish in Valley Forge, Pennsylvania.
+Washington Memorial Chapel in Valley Forge National Historical Park is a national memorial dedicated to General George Washington and an active Episcopal parish in Valley Forge, Pennsylvania.
 The church was inspired by a sermon preached by Anglican minister Reverend Dr. W. Herbert Burk, founder and first rector of the parish.
 The building was designed by architect Milton B. Medary.
 It was listed on the National Register of Historic Places on May 1, 2017, and is undergoing an active restoration campaign.

-It is physically located in Upper Merion Township.
+It is located in Upper Merion Township.

 History

 Reverend Burk was rector of an Episcopal church in nearby Norristown.
-The money for the chapel was raised in small increments (nickels and dimes), and its stone walls were built a "few feet at a time."
-In the religious and patriotic zeal of the day, Dr. Burk was active in trying to preserve Valley Forge, and in the establishment of the Valley Forge Museum of American History (the predecessor to the Valley Forge Historical Society).
+The money for the chapel was raised in small increments, and its stone walls were built a "few feet at a time."
+Burk was active in trying to preserve Valley Forge and in the establishment of the Valley Forge Museum of American History, predecessor to the Valley Forge Historical Society.

 A previous attempt to build a memorial church at Valley Forge had been launched in 1885 by Baptist minister James M. Guthrie, who raised funds and began building before running out of funds.

-On June 19, 1903, the 125th anniversary of the evacuation of the Continental Army from Valley Forge, the cornerstone was laid on property donated by the I. Heston Todd family.
+June 19, 1903 marked the 125th anniversary of the evacuation of the Continental Army from Valley Forge, and the cornerstone was laid on property donated by the I. Heston Todd family.
 A small wood-framed building nearby preceded the present structure.
-Following President Theodore Roosevelt's visit to the site and address in 1904, the original wooden building was named the "Theodore Roosevelt Chapel."
+President Theodore Roosevelt visited the site and gave an address in 1904, and the original wooden building was named the Theodore Roosevelt Chapel.
 It was demolished after completion of the present chapel.

 The Chapel's exterior was completed in 1917 and its interior in 1921.
 It serves as a wayside chapel to those who visit Valley Forge National Historical Park, and is open to the public.

 Noted ironsmith Samuel Yellin produced the wrought iron gates, hardware, and locks.
-He was one of many artisans to produce sculptures, stonework, stained glass and metal work.
-The interior woodwork was supplied by Belgian-American cabinetmaker Edward Maene (1852–1931).
+He was one of many artisans to produce sculptures, stonework, stained glass, and metal work.
+The interior woodwork was supplied by cabinetmaker Edward Maene (1852–1931).

-From the visitor's perspective the Chapel, with its central location, can appear to be a part of the park.
+The Chapel can appear to visitors to be a part of the park, given its central location.
 However, the Chapel and surrounding property belong to the Episcopal Church.
-Across Valley Forge Park Road (formerly, Port Kennedy Road), standing opposite from the Chapel, is the builder's model of the Washington Monument.
-This obelisk marks the grave of Lieutenant John Waterman.
-The original Waterman gravestone had been on display in the visitor's center museum.
-The Bell Tower houses the DAR Patriot Rolls, listing those that served in the Revolutionary War, and the Chapel grounds hosted the World of Scouting Museum until ca. 2013.
+There is a model of the Washington Monument across from the Chapel which marks the grave of Lieutenant John Waterman.
+The Bell Tower houses the DAR Patriot Rolls, listing those that served in the Revolutionary War.